• Home

 • Lingering dreams and nightmares

-A paper and pen are all you need to keep it traditional.
-You can write on loose sheets, in your journal, or even in an old notebook.
+A paper and a pen or pencil are all you need.
+You can write on empty sheets of paper, in your bullet journal, or in a regular notebook.

-There's more: studies have shown that writing by hand activates certain parts of your brain that are important learning and memory!
+• Studies have shown that writing by hand activates certain parts of your brain that are important for learning and memory.

 Digital Brain Dump